 Will An Appeals Court Make The EPA Ban A Pesticide Linked To Serious Health Risks?

-Eric Perez and his wife, Mari, live with their five children in the Wenatchee Valley, in central Washington state.
+Eric Perez and his wife, Mari, live with their five children in the Wenatchee Valley in central Washington state.
 Their house is just feet from an orchard.
-A couple years ago, the kids were having an Easter egg hunt in the yard when they smelled something "plasticky," Perez remembers — like "rotten eggs."
+A couple of years ago, the kids were having an Easter egg hunt in the yard when they smelled something "plasticky," Perez remembers — like "rotten eggs."

 Perez says they realized the orchard must have been sprayed while the family was away for their Easter lunch.

-Perez says they got stomachaches, started throwing up and having trouble breathing, and got diarrhea and scratchy throats.
+Perez says they got stomachaches, started throwing up and having trouble breathing and got diarrhea and scratchy throats.

 "I think we all went to the doctor," he remembers.

-Washington's Department of Agriculture investigated and found evidence that a pesticide called chlorpyrifos had drifted onto the Perez property from the neighboring orchard.
+Washington's Department of Agriculture investigated and found evidence that a pesticide called chlorpyrifos had drifted onto the Perez's property from the neighboring orchard.

-Crops like apples, corn, soybeans, and Christmas trees are all sprayed with chlorpyrifos.
+Crops like apples, corn, soybeans and Christmas trees are sprayed with chlorpyrifos.
 The Environmental Protection Agency decided to phase the popular pesticide out of household use back in 2000, but it's still allowed in agriculture.
-Now, the Ninth Circuit Court of Appeals will decide whether or not the EPA has to ban it.
+Now, the 9th U.S. Circuit Court of Appeals will decide whether the EPA has to ban it.

-When chlorpyrifos drifts onto farmworkers and rural residents, the immediate symptoms can include "nausea, vomiting, diarrhea, abdominal cramps, muscle weakness, muscle twitching, coughing, wheezing," says Richard Fenske, a University of Washington professor who's studied the chemical.
+When chlorpyrifos drifts onto farmworkers and rural residents, the immediate symptoms can include "nausea, vomiting, diarrhea, abdominal cramps, muscle weakness, muscle twitching, coughing, wheezing," says Richard Fenske, a University of Washington professor who has studied the chemical.

 For babies and children, the pesticide can be even more dangerous.